MakeSchool-Tutorials/Makestagram-Swift-V3/P13-Uploading-Photos/content.md

 ![Debug Output](assets/debug_output.png)

-If the app crashes the first time on an error, re-run your app and try again.
-If it keep crashing, backpedal through the previous steps to make sure you're not missing any code.
+The first time you try to run your app, an error may cause your app to crash.
+If so, re-run your app and try again.
+If it keeps crashing, backpedal through the previous steps to make sure you're not missing any code.

-To confirm our image upload worked is through our Firebase dashboard.
+To confirm our image upload worked, we can check our Firebase dashboard.
 Open your Firebase project overview in your browser and click the `Storage` tab.
 You should see `test_image.jpg` in the root directory of your `Firebase Storage`:

 ![Test Image](assets/stored_test_image.png)